Spodymun/lio-sam-carusi/README.md

-# Lab Catania ROS 2 Jazzy Setup
+# LIO-SAM Catania ROS 2 Jazzy Setup

-This guide explains how to install and start the ROS 2 Jazzy setup for the Lab Catania project using Distrobox, LIO-SAM, Velodyne and the TM IMU.
+This guide explains how to install and start the ROS 2 Jazzy setup for the LIO-SAM Catania project using Distrobox.

 ## Requirements